 InCommon Grouper School

-The modules start with Grouper basics and progress through new Grouper features, access governance, Grouper security model, and Grouper administration.
+The modules start with Grouper basics and progress through new Grouper features, access governance, security model, and administration.
+Read the related blog post!

 What to Expect

-- A virtual class, spanning 4 half days to reduce video conferencing fatigue
+- A virtual class, spanning four half days to reduce video conferencing fatigue

 - Synchronous sessions will be scheduled durining the week of class from 12:00 – 5:00 ET

 - Pre-work for the workshop (self paced content hosted in our LMS beginning one week before the live sessions)

 - Complete the Grouper 101 modules

 - Test your shiny new course VM

 - Ask our faculty questions in the dedicated class Slack channel